 Consider the alternatives

 In a previous post, I wrote about the concept of tiny homes often referred to as Granny pods.
 They’re small cottages no larger than about 400 square feet that typically sit in someone else’s backyard.
-The idea of it appealed to me because, to be honest, I’d prefer to live alone but still within reach of someone on the same property in case of an emergency.
-The only problem is, you have to find someone with a backyard who’s willing to host you and the cost of little houses isn’t cheap.
+It’s an appealing idea if you prefer to live alone but still within reach of someone on the same property in case of an emergency.
+The only problem is, you have to find someone with a backyard who’s willing to host you, and the cost of tiny houses isn’t cheap.

 How to find a home looking for senior roommates

 I recently learned about a house sharing website called Silvernest that has a database of homeowners who are seeking older people as tenants.
 The company offers a monthly service that generates a state-specific rental agreement, sets up auto rent payments, and gives renters access to a certified relationship counselor or attorney to answer their questions.
 It’s a brilliant idea!

 Homeowners can use Silvernest as an extra source of income by renting a room to older tenants.

 Moving in with people you don’t know can be scary, but Silvernest vets them out and assists in resolving roommate issues that may come up.
 For those who are short of cash, as many single older women are, there are options to reduce the rent in exchange for doing work around the home.
 Think of Silvernest as a dating service for roommates.

 What could go wrong?